Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Abstract

-To lift this curse, we design a \textbf{R}ank-1 \textbf{S}ingular \textbf{M}ultivariate \textbf{G}aussian Mechanism (R1SMG).
+To lift this curse, we design a \textbf{R}ank-1 \textbf{S}ingular \textbf{M}ultivariate \textbf{G}aussian (R1SMG) mechanism.
 It achieves $(\epsilon,\delta)$-DP on query results in $\mathbb{R}^M$ by perturbing the results with noise following a singular multivariate Gaussian distribution, whose covariance matrix is a \textbf{randomly} generated rank-1 positive semi-definite matrix.
 In contrast, the classic Gaussian mechanism and its variants all consider \textbf{deterministic} full-rank covariance matrices.
-Our idea is motivated by a clue from Dwork et al.'s seminal work on Gaussian mechanism (Eurocrypt'06) that has been ignored in the literature: \ul{when projecting multivariate Gaussian noise with a full-rank covariance matrix onto a set of orthonormal basis in $\mathbb{R}^M$, only the coefficient of a single basis can contribute to the privacy guarantee}.
+Our idea is motivated by a clue from Dwork et al.'s seminal work on the classic Gaussian mechanism that has been ignored in the literature: when projecting multivariate Gaussian noise with a full-rank covariance matrix onto a set of orthonormal basis in $\mathbb{R}^M$, only the coefficient of a single basis can contribute to the privacy guarantee.\blfootnote{A preliminary version of this paper appears in the proceedings of USENIX Security Symposium 2024.
+This is a full version.}